-It does not matter if you are entering the work place for the first time or going after your 50th job, you are going to need a CV.
+It does not matter if you are entering the workplace for the first time or going after your 50th job, you are going to need a CV.

-I want to mention at this point in time that to many people take the above explanation way to literally and send prospective employers boring and dull CV’s.
+I want to mention at this point in time that too many people take the above explanation way to literally and send prospective employers boring and dull CV’s.
 They feel that as long as their CV contains all the required facts they have a chance at securing an interview.
-Here’s the problem with this, your average employer only spends about 10 seconds scanning each CV, if your CV does not GRAB their attention in these first 10 seconds you wont get that interview.
-Think of you CV as an advert, the product you are advertising is you and the customer you are selling to is the employer.
+Here’s the problem with this, your average employer only spends about 10 seconds scanning each CV, if your CV does not GRAB their attention in these first 10 seconds you won’t get that interview.
+Think of your CV as an advert, the product you are advertising is you and the customer you are selling to is the employer.
 Your advert needs to stand out over all the other products (Candidates) out there and ensure that the customer buys from you.

 Right so what should you include in your “sales pitch” when compiling your CV?
-Obviously the content of your CV will be affected by the specific position you are applying for, however below are the essentials that should appear in each and ever CV;
+Obviously the content of your CV will be affected by the specific position you are applying for, however below are the essentials that should appear in each and every CV;

 1) Personal Details: Here you should give your full name, address, contact details (Email and Phone number,) in the hospitality industry it is also a good place to list the languages you are fluent in.
-Please also always include a professional looking photo of yourself.
+Please also always include a professional-looking photo of yourself.

-4) Achievements / Leadership roles / Community work: In this section you can list any extra mural activities or achievements that you are particularly proud of.
-This section is more valuable to the person entering the work place for the first time and does not have any or much work experience to list on their CV.
+4) Achievements / Leadership roles / Community work: In this section, you can list any extramural activities or achievements that you are particularly proud of.
+This section is more valuable to the person entering the workplace for the first time and does not have any or much work experience to list on their CV.

 5) Employment History: This section should contain all the information about previous positions that you have held.
 Start with your current or most recent position first and work back from there.
-Include the following information for each position, name of the company, the position you held (job title,) the dates that you were employed here and briefly list your duties and responsibilities associated with the position.
+Include the following information for each position, name of the company, the position you held (job title,) the dates that you were employed here, and briefly list your duties and responsibilities associated with the position.
 Try to write the responsibilities in such a way so as to compliment the position that you are applying for.
 Be honest in this section, you will be caught out if you are dishonest.

 - Don’t complicate it.
 Keep it simple, keep it uncluttered and make it easy for the reader to browse over the important information.

-- I am sure by now you have realised that each position you apply for is different and therefore each CV you send out need to be a little different to compliment the job description of the vacancy.
+- I am sure by now you have realised that each position you apply for is different and therefore each CV you send out needs to be a little different to compliment the job description of the vacancy.
 The best way to do this is to keep a basic CV template for yourself on file and just make the small adjustments before sending it out.